Webpage Ranking and SEO 101 basics

 Image courtesy of Moz

 SEO techniques fall into one of two categories: on-page and off-page.
 On-page SEO refers to altering the elements of the web page you can actually see.
 This involves optimizing the HTML code, the onsite content quality, and its structure.
-In off-page SEO, you’ll focus on practices which exist outside of the website including building backlinks, ensuring they are relevant, accumulating social signals and more.
+In off-page SEO, you’ll focus on practices that exist outside of the website including building backlinks, ensuring they are relevant, accumulating social signals and more.

 These are the search terms that users type into search engines.
-By including search terms nominated through research on a relevant platform, your website stands a better chance at ranking higher.
+By including search terms nominated through research on a relevant platform, your website stands a better chance of ranking higher.
 A note of caution: onsite content must be readable, first and foremost.
 “Stuffing” keywords where they don’t make sense can actually decrease your ranking, as it is not an ethical SEO practice.

 High-quality content reads well, contains the keywords you want to rank for, and is relevant to what the user is searching for.
 Content is your primary directive for achieving engagement and can include video and pictures as well as the written word.